jwinn19464/Research/README.md

 - Document, document, document

 ### To Do
--Fix KekulizeExceptions
+- Fix KekulizeExceptions
--Add more accuracy measures learned in data science class
+- Add more accuracy measures learned in data science class

 ## Setting Up Git Access